top of page

 • Code Compliance Challenges: Meeting local building codes and regulations may be challenging without professional knowledge.
 Non-compliance could result in safety hazards and potential legal implications.

-• Get an easy setup: Our storm panels secure an easy season setup to only place and screw, so that you only have to watch this process once and place them when a weather hazard approaches, on the other hand you can opt for accordion shutters, that are more accessible than impact windows, save space avoiding saving the panel blades before each season, and you will have to simply slide and lock, and oil twice a year with a 10-year warranty on labor and installation.
+• Get an easy setup: Our storm panels are secured with an easy season setup to only place on the top track and screw on the lower track, so that you can skip the long process and place them when a weather hazard approaches, on the other hand you can opt for accordion shutters, that are more accessible than impact windows, also avoiding saving the panel blades before each season, and you will have to simply to slide and lock, and oil twice a year, with a 10-year warranty in labor and parts.

 FAQs - Panels